captain-examples/playwright/README.md

 # playwright
-How to integrate Captain with PHPUnit
+How to integrate Captain with Playwright